Skip to Content

 Fixed-Rate For Initial Term

-ARM loans come with a fixed rate for a set amount of time, then reset to an adjustable rate after that time is up.
-For example, a 5 year ARM will have a fixed rate for the first 5 years.
-After that, the rate adjusts based on current indexes.
+ARM loans come with a fixed rate for a set amount of time (typically between 3 and 10 years), then move to an adjustable rate after that time is up.
+For example, a 5 year ARM will have a fixed rate for the first 5 years and then moves to an adjustable rate which can adjust once every year based on current market rates.

 Lower Initial Monthly Payment

-Initial ARM interest rates are usually lower than those found on conventional fixed-rate mortgage loans which can result in a lower initial payment.
+Initial ARM interest rates can be lower than those found on fixed-rate mortgage loans which can result in a lower initial payment.
 This may help qualified buyers purchase more home with an affordable payment.

 Just To Be Clear…